rwilliams/jrubywiki/JRuby-and-Truffle-Interop.md

 ### `WRITE`

 If the label is a Java `String`, or a Ruby `String` or `Symbol`, and starts with `@`, write it as an instance variable.

-Otherwise, if the receiver is a Ruby `String` and the label is an integer, write a byte from the string, ignoring the encoding.

 Otherwise, if there isn't a method defined on the object with the same name as the label, and there is a method defined on the object called `[]=`, call `[]=` with the label as the argument (which can be anything).